venkatraj/js-notes/Part 1/09. Classes/91.  Class basic syntax/Class basic syntax.md

 ```

-A `class` construct is not an object literal format and there is no comma betweenn methods.
+A `class` construct is not an object literal format and there is no comma between methods.

 Classes requires `new` operator to instantiate objects.